beginnersbook.com

 This statement would add a string hello in the arraylist at last position.

-2) add(int index, Object o): It adds the object o to the array list at the given index.
+2) add(int index, Object o): It adds the object o at the specified index in the ArrayList.

 obj.add(2, "bye");

-It will add the string bye to the 2nd index (3rd position as the array list starts with index 0) of array list.
+It will add the string “bye” at the 2nd index (third element as array list starts with index 0) of array list.

 3) remove(Object o): Removes the object o from the ArrayList.